| |

 - Project validation or plan for validation.
 The conference method enables writers to obtain either validation of their novel project (understanding the novel premise/plot is commercially viable), or knowledge of what they must do to create a competitive novel project in the context of today's market.

-Writers will shop and pitch, i.e., attend workshops and then pitch their novel to four different editors from major publishing houses during the length of the New York Pitch Conference, all shops and sessions alternating on a fixed schedule, and mandatory.
-Writers will shop and pitch methodically.
+Writers will shop and pitch, i.e., attend workshops and then pitch their novel to four different editors from major publishing houses during the length of the New York Pitch Conference, all shops and sessions alternating on a fixed schedule.
 The editors realize this method provides maximum benefit to the writer.
 If editors see commercial potential in the premise/plot/concept they WILL ask for the ms and read it.
 Workshop leaders also read work, depending on the needs of the editors and writers.

 Pre-Conference Work

-Prior to the New York Pitch Conference, and following registration, writers will be given pre-conference pitch exercises and readings.
-Writers will complete their assignments and bring them to the conference for review with workshop leaders.
-These exercises are designed to help the writer perfect the pitch, as well as the manuscript, by forcing them to focus on the elements that make for a strong novel, especially one that will attract the attention of editors and agents.
+Prior to the New York Pitch Conference, and following registration, writers will be given pre-conference assignments.
+These assignments are designed to help the writer perfect their novel or narrative non-fiction project by forcing them to focus on the elements that make for a strong story, as well as a strong pitch, especially one that will attract the attention of editors and agents (see points above).
+Among these assignments are those included on the Writer's Block forum.

 Step By Step Upon Arrival

-- Friday morning, beginning at 10:00 AM, writers will pitch their first editor.
+- Friday morning, 10:00 AM to Noon, writers pitch their first editor in a group.

-- Friday afternoon, beginning at 1:30 PM, writers return to pitch workshops to recap and improve pitch as needed.
+- Friday afternoon, 1:30 to 5:00 PM, writers return to workshop to recap and improve novel and pitch as needed.

-- Saturday morning, beginning at 10:00 AM, writers pitch their second editor.
+- Saturday morning, 10:00 AM to Noon, writers pitch their second editor in private (workshop leader in attendance for support).

-- Saturday afternoon, beginning at 1:30 PM, writers pitch their third editor.
+- Saturday afternoon, 1:30 to 4:00 PM, writers pitch their third editor in private (same as above).

-- Sunday morning at 10:00 AM, following shop, writers pitch their fourth editor.
+- Sunday morning at 10:00 AM, writers pitch their fourth editor in private.

 Conclusion